scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 *PKI* - described in {{I-D.dekater-scion-pki}}.
 To achieve scalability and trust, SCION organizes its ASes into logical groups of independent routing planes called *Isolation Domains (ISDs)*.
 All ASes in an ISD agree on a set of trust roots called the *Trust Root Configuration (TRC)* which is a collection of signed root certificates in X.509 v3 format {{RFC5280}}.
 The ISD is governed by a set of *core ASes* which typically manage the trust roots and provide connectivity to other ISDs.
 This is the basis of the public key infrastructure used for the authentication of messages used by the SCION Control Plane.

 *Control Plane* - described in this document.
-It performs inter-domain routing by discovering and securely disseminating path information between SCION-enabled ASes.
+It performs inter-domain routing by discovering and securely disseminating path information between SCION ASes.
 The core ASes use Path-segment Construction Beacons (PCBs) to explore intra-ISD paths, or to explore paths across different ISDs.

 *Data Plane* - described in {{I-D.dekater-scion-dataplane}}.
-It carries out secure packet forwarding between SCION-enabled ASes over paths selected by endpoints.
+It carries out secure packet forwarding between SCION ASes over paths selected by endpoints.
 A SCION border router reuses existing intra-domain infrastructure to communicate to other SCION routers or SCION endpoints within its AS.

 This document should be read in conjunction with the other components mentioned above.
 Readers are encouraged to read the introduction in this document first.